mpaf/intro-to-sagemaker/README.md

 ## Training with XGBoost

-    Note: When retrieveing the sagemaker docker container we are specifying latest as the version - this will get the XGBoost release 0.72 by default and you will see a warning for a newer version available.
-If you want to migrate to the current version you have to specify repo_version='0.90-2' in the get_image_uri function.

 The Amazon SageMaker implementation of XGBoost supports CSV and libsvm formats for training and inference.
 We will use CSV and have to specify it since the default is libsvm.

 After creating our SageMaker estimater class, and passing it the XGBoost docker image as a parameter, we will start the training after setting some XGBoost-specific parameters.

 Note that it takes more time to fetch the training container and start the training instance than the actual training - *you are only billed for the training seconds however*.

     Note: When doing iterations on the training configuration, it might be useful to use SageMaker 'localmode' (https://aws.amazon.com/blogs/machine-learning/use-the-amazon-sagemaker-local-mode-to-train-on-your-notebook-instance/).
 This will pull the needed container for training/inference to the Notebook instance and will run much faster the following iterations, and avoid creating a **training job** in SageMaker each time.
 You can then do the final heavy training with all the data in the SageMaker **training job** when you have finished prototyping.
+This is currently not supported in SageMaker Studio however.

 You can see your training job in the SageMaker console.
 In our bucket, you will see a new compressed object with the output/ key - this is the trained model that will be used for inference.